JuliaCon/www.juliacon.org/2024/sponsor.md

 JuliaCon is the largest annual conference organized around Julia, the fastest high-performance open source computing language for machine learning, artificial intelligence, life sciences, robotics, algorithmic trading, real-time analytics and more.

-Last year, JuliaCon was held at MIT in Boston, USA.
-This year, we are thrilled to be returning in-person to Europe.
 With a global audience of developer, JuliaCon offers you the unique opportunity to present your company and your product to a huge group of engaged scientific programmers.

-Eindhoven, Netherlands July 9th - 12th, 2024
+The conference is set to take place at the iconic PSV Stadium in Eindhoven, the Netherlands, July 9th - 12th, 2024.
+You can find more information about [the venue](http://localhost:8000/2024/venue/) here.

 ~~~
 <div style="text-align: center">
     <a class="btn" style="width: 99%" >Sponsorship Opportunities</a>